JoshuaProjects777/Tinder_Bot/README.md

 Hi welcome to the bot here is how to make it work

 Requirments:

-Undectected chromedriverv2.
+1.Undectected chromedriverv2.

-selenium(chrome)
+2.Selenium(chrome)

-A Google account with 2 step verification turned off also swicth off secure connections incase error appears during google login
+3.A Google account with 2 step verification turned off also swicth off secure connections incase error appears during google login

 Steps to run the programe: